-Whether or not you know that you will be having a cesarean section or not, I want to walk you through what to expect if you have a cesarean section.
+Whether or not you know that you will be having a cesarean section or not, I want to walk you through this simple guide to understanding cesarean sections and what to expect.

 Are you interested in a VBAC birth experience?
 I have a vision of creating an empowering VBAC course.
 Do you want to be a founding member for this course and help me not only change your birth story but also the stories of women everywhere?
 If so email me at [email protected] with the subject VBAC Member!
 Ill send back the deets.